brandstifter/brandstifter.io/content/posts/metric-steiner-tree/metric-steiner-tree.md

 A Steiner Tree is an optimization algorithm for finding a subtree spanning so called terminal vertices.
 Terminal vertices are the nodes in a network which must spanned by the MST.
-This problems arise in telecommunication networks and VSLI chip design.
+This problems arise in railway networks, telecommunication networks and VSLI chip design.

 This article describes an 2-approximation algorithm for the Metric Steiner Tree Problem.